-For Thunderstruck and Plunder Time, this means lots of attacks, whenever you’re on and have a few minutes.
+For Thunderstruck, Plunder Time, & Still Standing, this means lots of attacks, whenever you’re on and have a few minutes.
 If you’re a dedicated rumbler and you put your time in during our two weekly rumbles, you’ll probably make good progress toward your contribution just by rumbling, but please try to get in some battles between rumbles too, to keep things going.
 Remember, a few battles here and there are free (no gems) and really add up.

 Event Minimums?
 No. Event Expectations?
 Yes please!
 It’s one thing to say that we’d like everyone to meet minimums during rumbles.
 We always rumble at the same times, and it doesn’t take much to meet our modest minimums, so this is a reasonable goal.
 We also feel strongly that life comes first, so any time you might miss the rumble minimum, all you need to do is let us know in advance.

 Guild events are a different story.
 The target scores are really high.
 If we all shared the burden equally, Thunderstruck and Plunder Time would have each player doing 3-star attacks 10-15 times a day all week.
 For Thunderstruck, the 1.5 million point goal, with 50 crew, 2% per crew, that would mean 30K points per player.
 We know that’s not always going to be possible, so all we ask is that everyone do their best.